 Heart Disease and Diabetes

 We have mentioned that with gardening comes increased movement and greater physical activity, both of which promote healthy living.
-It also reduces stress, both of which can help prevent heart disease, diabetes, obesity, and other diseases that affect your lifestyle health.
-Any fruit or vegetables produced from your garden also promote a healthy lifestyle, putting less of a negative impact on your heart.
+Additionally, gardening also reduces stress.
+This can help prevent heart attack, diabetes, obesity, and a host of other ailments that adversely affect your lifestyle and wellness.
+Any fruit or vegetables produced from your garden also promote a healthy diet, contributing to less of a negative impact on your heart.

 The health benefits of gardening are uncanny, as it promotes both physical and mental health.
 Putting in the work and dedication to build a garden and bring plants to life allows us to have a healthy lifestyle.
 Every day, we can look forward to doing an activity we actually enjoy rather than sit around waiting for something to occupy our minds, often leading to depression and stagnation.
 Instead, get in the garden and get moving, today!